reggie-db/reggie-bricks/README.md

 ## Additional Notes

 - Use `uv run --project <member>` for ad-hoc commands inside a specific module.
-- Keep Databricks-specific logic inside `reggie-tools` so apps stay lean and avoid redundant third-party dependencies.
+- Keep Databricks-specific logic inside `reggie-tools`; rely on `reggie-core` for shared, dependency-light helpers when Databricks context is not required.